Empowering Consistency

 Amplify is a curriculum and assessment company that supplies print and digital learning materials for K-12 classrooms.

-Project Overview
+Overview

 Design Process

-Auditing Existing UI Components
+🔍 Auditing Existing Components

-Researching and Socializing Design Best Practices
+📚 Researching Design Best Practices for Kids

 Key Project Decision: